PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 09:12:51
+Last updated: 2024-04-06 09:13:24
-Random Quote: I cried my little black heart out.
-But tears don't fix anything.
-So I vowed to never do it again. - Wednesday Addams
+Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves